gravitational/workshop/firedrills.md

 Wed May  8 21:37:37 UTC Installation failed in 9.726002255s, check /var/log/gravity-install.log and /var/log/gravity-system.log for details
 ```

 The installation will fail while trying to bootstrap the node.

-**Note: Do not cancel the installer process when it fails and let it run.**

-We can also launch another shell on `node-1` and check the install log to see what happened:
+We can now check the install log to see what happened:

 ```bash
 node-1$ sudo cat /var/log/gravity-install.log